-- Roll out the marzipan and using a ruler measure the top and length of two sides.
-Cut the top first then the two lengths needed to cover all four sides.
+- Smooth the marzipan down onto the cake and gently pinch any gaps together.
 Make sure there are no cracks in the marzipan or else the cake may bleed into the royal icing.

 - Lightly whisk two egg whites in a mixer, gradually add icing sugar one tablespoon at a time.
 Keep stopping to check the consistency and go with your gut!

-- Decorate to your liking...
+- Decorate to your liking.
 The design I've gone for is easy-peasy, no need to smooth flat or worry about air bubbles, just go over the icing with the back of a spoon to create peaks in the 'snow'.

 - Have fun with it and don’t stress, people will have their socks blown off when they taste it so you don’t have to be a top cake designer to win hearts with this one!